wapiti-scanner/wapiti/README.rst

 =================

 + Support HTTP, HTTPS and SOCKS5 proxies.
-+ Authentication on the target via several methods : Basic, Digest, NTLM or GET/POST on login forms.
++ HTTP authentication on the target (Basic, Digest, NTLM)
++ Authentication by filling login forms.
 + Ability to restrain the scope of the scan (domain, folder, page, url).
 + Automatic removal of one or more parameters in URLs.
 + Multiple safeguards against scan endless-loops (for example, limit of values for a parameter).
 + Possibility to set the first URLs to explore (even if not in scope).
 + Can exclude some URLs of the scan and attacks (eg: logout URL).
-+ Import cookies from your Chrome or Firefox browser or using the wapiti-getcookie tool.
++ Import cookies from your Chrome or Firefox browser or using the `wapiti-getcookie` tool.
 + Can activate / deactivate SSL certificates verification.
 + Extract URLs from Flash SWF files.
 + Try to extract URLs from javascript (very basic JS interpreter).